MarkPawlus/elide.js/README.md

 2. Append the 'elide' class to any elements you need to track
 3. Add a call to elide_init() to your application's onload event

-Note: Only divs assigned an id will be tracked.
+Note: Only elements assigned an id will be tracked.